M4R7iNP/marikollan-2015/README.md

-This is the git repo for the website for Marikollan 2015.
+This is the git repo for the Marikollan 2015 website.

 http://mlan2015.m4r7.in/